-It is with excitement I announce that Special Olympics Vermont will be reorganizing our sports calendar into four comprehensive seasons: Fall, Holiday, Winter and Summer.
+Special Olympics Vermont is excited to announce the reorganization of our sports calendar into four comprehensive seasons: Fall, Holiday, Winter and Summer.
 Over the next two years, we will be increasing competition opportunities, piloting new sports, expanding Healthy Athlete programming and elevating the State Games experience.

 In addition to providing more opportunities, the shift to four seasons will better align Vermont with the vast majority of Special Olympics programs nationally.
 Furthermore, it will prepare us to achieve goals set forth by Special Olympics Inc. in the 2016-2020 Global Strategic Plan.
 These goals include: